 Social anxiety disorder or social phobia

-For the diagnosis of social phobia to be made, the patient should show excessive fear and anxiety that is induced by certain social interactions such as meeting unfamiliar people, being observed while eating or drinking, performing in front of others or giving a talk or a speech.
+For the diagnosis of social phobia to be made, the patient should show excessive fear and anxiety that is induced by certain social interactions, such as meeting unfamiliar people, being observed while eating or drinking, performing in front of others or giving a talk or a speech.
 The fear should stem from the belief that the individual will be judged and evaluated.

 The symptoms should be provoked almost always by the same stimuli.
 The patient should show avoidance behavior of social interaction because of this fear.
-The fear should be out of proportion to rational threat that might be posed by the social situation.
+The fear should be out of proportion to the rational threat that might be posed by the social situation.

 The symptoms should last for six months or longer.
-The impairment in life should affect different aspects such as occupational, social and academic performance.
+The impairment in life should affect different aspects, such as occupational, social and academic performance.
 Finally, other disorders such as body dysmorphic disorder, autism disorder, or other medical conditions that might cause the symptoms should be excluded.

 - Using public transportation